-The mind-body connection can help us do incredible things.
+The mind-body connection (called the psychosomatic effect in psychology and medicine) can help us do incredible things.

 In case you’re interested, here’s how you do the trick:

 Line up both palms with each other, making sure the top lines of your wrists align with each other.
 Stretch your fingers out – make sure you stretch them out perfectly evenly – and look at your fingertips.
 You’ll see that one hand is slightly larger than the other.
 (Feel free to do this several times, until you get a consistent result, to make sure you’re doing it right.)

 Once you know which one is the larger one – close your eyes.
 Let your hands rest by your side or in your lap – not touching each other.
 Stay as relaxed as you can.
 Then start to visualize that the hand that was the largest suddenly starts to shrink.